technoboy10/interview-problem-kerbal-csv/README.md

 	* The text values are quoted, but otherwise there's nothing 'tricky' about the csv.
 There are no quotes or commas in any of the strings.
-Parsing the file by splitting on '\n' and ',' is just fine - we're not testing your ability to look up a really great csv library.
+Parsing the file by splitting on '\n' and ',' is just fine - we're trying to keep this under 2 hours, and we're more interested in your code than your ability to find a good csv library.
 	* The first line is a header; it contains the names of the fields/columns.
 The rest of the lines are data.
 2. Required - Print the data as JSON; an array of objects.